AI4Finance-Foundation/FinRL/docs/source/developer/development_setup.rst

     cd ./FinRL
     git checkout -b select_region

 where select_region is a new branch name.
+In this branch, we revised config.py.

 Step 5: Creating commits and PRs